 8.2.
-Taxes on products and imports
+Taxes on products and imports (D.2)

-43. This item covers taxes on production and imports paid to the institutions of the European Union.
+45. This item covers taxes on production and imports paid to the institutions of the European Union.
 The elements of this item are EU VAT, EU import duties, Agricultural levy and Sugar levy.

-44. This category covers taxes on production and imports paid to the European Union.
+46. This category covers taxes on production and imports paid to the European Union.
 In the reference year, 2002, Hungary was not yet Member of the Union and therefore, the value of this tax item is nil.
-The preparation work on the content of this item from 2004 onwards has been started.
-From 2004 onwards (EU entry), the issue will be relevant.
+From 2004 onwards (EU entry), the relevant.
 The source of the information is the State Treasury which can provide information on accrual basis for the following items:

-EU VAT EU import duties Agricultural levy Sugar levy Total
+EU VAT EU import duties Agricultural levy

+Sugar levy

-45. The taxes on products paid to the institutions of the EU and recorded as foreign taxes on production, are the following:
+47. The taxes on products paid to the institutions of the EU and recorded as foreign taxes on production, are the following:

-Payment of value added type taxes - D.211 (taxes on products): the amount is recorded based on the data of MÁK, which is cash basis data.
+Payment of value added type taxes - D.211 (taxes on products): the amount is recorded based on the data of State Treasury, which is cash basis.